emilkarlen/emilkarlen.github.io/exactly/version/next/README.rst

-Use ``contents`` to test the contents of a file, or a transformed version of it, by applying a "string transformer".
+Use ``contents`` to test the contents of a file, or a transformed version of it, by applying a "text transformer".

-Such a "string transformer" may be given a name using the ``def`` instruction to make the test easier to read.
+Such a "text transformer" may be given a name using the ``def`` instruction to make the test easier to read.